amanueln/Linux-Server-Configuration/README.md

 *Optional step(s)

 ## Using Google Login:
-# if issue with logn:
+# if issue with login:
 To get the Google login working there are a few additional steps:

 1. Go to [Google Dev Console](https://console.developers.google.com)